harelhuang/DCacheDisable/README.md

 Detail:

 I do it not to measure performance without DCache for fun but to resolve this controversial issue in TVM community.

-As a result, The consistency problem of vta in zcu 104 platform proved to be an internal logic bug in vta according to [RFC][VTA]A HLS C VTA bug
+As a result, The consistency problem of vta in zcu 104 platform have been proved to be an internal logic bug in vta according to [RFC][VTA]A HLS C VTA bug by our tvm effort.

+Here is the building process.

 My platform is cortex-a53, ubuntu18 started at EL2 and switched to EL1 and supported SMP on four cpu cores.
 Thus, I need to turn off multi-core to ensure L2-cache coherency.
 Thanks to the feature of cpu-hot-plug, I just run :
 ```